-December 2-3, 2003 A schedule of rotating terms of membership was created to allow the medical community greater opportunities to be involved in this activity.
-The Board approved the three-year rotating terms for the

-WWAMI Admissions Committee.

-August 10-11, 2006 The Board approved three-year rotating terms for the serving for one year.

-University of Washington School of Medicine Committee on Admissions and appointed Dr. Roger Boe, Dr. David Anderson and Dr. Peter Kozisek as Idaho members of the Committee, with Dr. Boe four-member committee; and, appointed Dr. David Anderson, Dr. Peter Kozisek, Dr. Jennifer Garwick, and Dr. Mary Barinaga as Idaho members of the

-June 13-14, 2007 The Board approved increasing the Committee to a
+- December 2-3, 2003 A schedule of rotating terms of membership was created to allow the medical community greater opportunities to be involved in this activity.
+The Board approved the three-year rotating terms for the WWAMI Admissions Committee. - August 10-11, 2006 The Board approved three-year rotating terms for the University of Washington School of Medicine Committee on Admissions and appointed Dr. Roger Boe, Dr. David Anderson and Dr. Peter Kozisek as Idaho members of the Committee, with Dr. Boe serving for one year. - June 13-14, 2007 The Board approved increasing the Committee to a four-member committee; and, appointed Dr. David Anderson, Dr. Peter Kozisek, Dr. Jennifer Garwick, and Dr. Mary Barinaga as Idaho members of the Committee. - February 17, 2011The Board approved a three year appointment for Dr. Glenn Jefferson as an Idaho member of the WWAMI Admissions Committee and also approved a two year appointment for Dr. Leanne Rousseau. - February 15, 2012 The Board approved three-year appointment of Dr. Rodde Cox and Dr. Kelly Anderson.

-Committee.

-February 17, 2011 The Board approved a three year appointment for Dr.

-Glenn Jefferson as an Idaho member of the WWAMI Admissions Committee and also approved a two year appointment for Dr. Leanne Rousseau.

-February 15, 2012 The Board approved three-year appointment of Dr.

-Rodde Cox and Dr. Kelly Anderson.